BreffJaun/Legends-of-Swiftia/README.md

 ## 🧙‍♂️ Game Description

 **Legends of Swiftia** is a turn-based text RPG built in Swift.
-The player takes control of a main hero—either a **Warrior**, **Magician**, or **Cleric**—and embarks on a journey through a dark, fantasy world.
-Along the way, the player recruits companions, engages in tactical combat against a variety of enemies, and makes choices that affect the outcome of the story.

-Each character class has unique abilities and interacts differently with the story.
-The game blends branching narrative choices with stat-based combat and simple inventory management.

----

-**Legends of Swiftia** is a turn-based text RPG built in Swift.
 The player takes control of a main hero—either a **Warrior**, **Magician**, or **Cleric**—and ventures into a dark, mysterious fantasy realm.
 Each class offers unique abilities and perspectives that shape the journey and influence the unfolding story.

 The world of Swiftia is divided into three treacherous regions: